 Importance Of Ayurvedic And Its Role In Diabetes

 Deterioration of the body is a characteristic that designates impairment of Vata.
-Maximum deterioration of dhatus (body tissues) happens in this type of disease and this is one of the reason why all vital organs are affected by Diabetes.
+Maximum deterioration of dhatus (body tissues) happens in this type of disease and this is one of the reasons why all vital organs are affected by Diabetes.

 The other main cause of Diabetes is impaired digestion.
-Impaired digestion heads to accumulation of special digestive impurities (known as ama) which gather in the pancreatic cells and impair the production of insulin.
+Impaired digestion heads to an accumulation of special digestive impurities (known as ama) which gather in the pancreatic cells and impair the production of insulin.

-The treatment of Diabetes suggested in Ayurvedic medicine – as against modern medicine – it is aimed at restoring the body to not only balance sugar levels, but also foster a positive change in the patient’s life.
+The treatment of Diabetes suggested in Ayurvedic medicine – as against modern medicine – it is aimed at restoring the body to not only balance sugar levels but also foster a positive change in the patient’s life.